htroutmaniv/Amazing/README.md

 URL: https://www.youtube.com/watch?v=zBQz5bPfsr4
 Description:

+##How To run
+In first bash window
+cd client
+npm run dev

+In second bash window:
+cd server
+npm run dev

+open client in browser at vite specified address

 ##Overview
 My project aims to produce spherical labyrinths that can be navigable by a player.
 I sought to procedurally generate mazes which were scalable in complexity, visually interesting, always solvable, and potentially of near infinite variation.